Sagar2366/linux_the_final_boss/Day_06/notes_and_exercises.md

-# Day 06: Advanced Linux Commands (grep, awk, sed, find, xargs, etc.)
+# Day 06: Advanced Linux Commands

 ## Learning Objectives
 By the end of Day 6, you will: